 - 2. Take reasonable steps to verify the consumer’s financial situation; and

-- 3. Make a preliminary assessment (if providing credit assistance) or final assessment (if you are the credit provider) about whether the credit contract is ‘not suitable’ for the consumer (based on the enquiries and information obtained in the first two steps).
+- 3. Make a preliminary assessment (if providing credit assistance) or final assessment (if you are the credit provider) about whether the credit contract is ‘not suitable’ for the consumer.
+This is based on the enquiries and information obtained in the first two steps.

-Now, if you have applied for a personal loan in the past you may be familiar with the loan application process, in which lenders will conduct certain checks on your income and expenses, and get your agreement on certain conditions.
+Now, if you have applied for a personal loan in the past you may be familiar with the loan application process.
+Lenders will conduct certain checks on your income and expenses and get your agreement on certain conditions.
 This is done in part to fulfil responsible lending requirements.

-Since the Global Financial Crisis responsible lending criteria has tightened considerably to cut down on irresponsible lending.
-APRA and ASIC are demanding that lenders constantly review their lending policies to make sure they aren’t putting consumers at risk.
+Since the Global Financial Crisis responsible lending criteria has tightened considerably to reduce irresponsible lending.
+APRA and ASIC are demanding lenders constantly review their lending policies to make sure they aren’t putting consumers at risk.

 Post the GFC, the Royal Commission is the latest major event to reform lending policy and procedures in Australia.